Groundhog

 She’s probably allergic, I offered.

-She even asked if her teacher had past trauma with a strawberry.
+She even asked if her teacher had strawberry trauma.

 *